-Shareholders

-Chairman

-Responsible for the leadership of the Board and for ensuring that it operates effectively through dynamic discussions and challenge.

-Board of Directors

-The Board is responsible for leading the Group, by setting strategic priorities and overseeing the delivery of the strategy in a way that promotes sustainable long-term growth, whilst cultivating a balanced approach to risk within a framework of effective controls and taking into account the interests of a diverse range of stakeholders.

-Audit Committee

-Monitors the Group's integrity in financial reporting and reviews the effectiveness of financial risk and managements framework.

-Page 68 Committee

-Nominations Committee

-Considers the structure, size and composition of the Board and Committees and succession planning.
-It identifies and proposes individuals to be Directors and also for Executive Management, and establishes the criteria for any new positions.

-Page 72 Committee report

-Remuneration Committee

-Determines and recommends to the Board the framework for the remuneration of the Company's Chairman, CEO and CFO.
-Oversees remuneration and workforce policy.

-Page 76 Committee report

-Risk & CSR Committee

-Oversees the sound operation of the Company's risk management systems.
-Monitors non-financial risk exposures.
-Oversees corporate responsibility strategy programmes and procedures.
-Monitors adherence to the generic MOD compliance systems.

-Page 74 Committee report

-Security Committee

-Enables UK nationals on the Board to consider matters of a UK national security dimension that have an impact on QinetiQ's UK business.

-Disclosure Committee

-Established in 2016 following the requirements of the Market Abuse Regulations (MAR).
-The Committee comprises all Board members except for when called on short notice when it comprises the Chairman, the CEO, the CFO and any one of the Committee Chairs.

-The Chief Executive Officer

-Responsible for the day-to-day running of the Group's business and performance, and the development and implementation of the Group strategy.

-The Executive Committee

-The interaction between the Board and the Executive Committee enables the Board to receive information first-hand about the Company and its operations and to give guidance on strategy and oversight of the business direct to senior management.
+Shareholders Chairman Responsible for the leadership of the Board and for ensuring that it operates effectively through dynamic discussions and challenge.
+Board of Directors The Board is responsible for leading the Group, by setting strategic priorities and overseeing the delivery of the strategy in a way that promotes sustainable long-term growth, whilst cultivating a balanced approach to risk within a framework of effective controls and taking into account the interests of a diverse range of stakeholders.
+Audit Nominations Remuneration Risk & CSR Security Disclosure Committee Committee Committee Committee Committee Committee Determines and Considers the Oversees the sound Enables UK nationals Established in 2016 Monitors the Group's integrity in financial structure, size and recommends to the operation of the on the Board to following the requirements of the reporting and reviews the composition of the Board and Board the framework Company's risk management consider matters of for the remuneration a UK national Market Abuse of the Company's Chairman, CEO and CFO.
+Oversees effectiveness of Committees and systems.
+Monitors security dimension Regulations (MAR). succession planning.
+It identifies and financial risk and non-financial risk that have an impact The Committee exposures.
+Oversees on QinetiQ's UK comprises all Board managements proposes individuals remuneration and corporate members except for business responsibility strategy to be Directors and also for Executive when called on short workforce policy. notice when it comprises the Management, and programmes and procedures.
+Monitors adherence to the Chairman, the CEO, the CFO and any one establishes the criteria for any new generic MOD of the Committée compliance systems.
+Chairs.
+Page 68 Page 72 Page 76 Page 74 Page 75 Committee Committee Committee Committee Committee report report report report The Chief Executive Officer Responsible for the day-to-day running of the Group's business and performance, and the development and implementation of the Group strategy.
+The Executive Committee The interaction between the Board and the Executive Committee enables the Board to receive information first-hand about the Company and its operations and to give guidance on strategy and oversight of the business direct to senior management.
 The full list of the members of the Committee can be found at www.QinetiQ.com.